substratusai/kubeai/docs/README.md

 If you go back to the browser and start a chat with Qwen2, you will notice that it will take a while to respond at first.
 This is because we set `minReplicas: 0` for this model and KubeAI needs to spin up a new Pod (you can verify with `kubectl get models -oyaml qwen2-500m-cpu`).

-NOTE: Autoscaling after initial scale-from-zero is not yet supported for the Ollama backend which we use in this local quickstart.
-KubeAI relies upon backend-specific metrics and the Ollama project has an open issue: https://github.com/ollama/ollama/issues/3144.
-To see autoscaling in action, checkout the [GKE install guide](./installation/gke.md) which uses the vLLM backend and autoscales across GPU resources.

 ## Documentation

 Checkout our documentation on [kubeai.org](https://www.kubeai.org) to find info on: